OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 ### Distribution

-Here, we will talk about fulfilling obligations to provide source code, a requirement of some open source licenses.
+Here, we will talk about fulfilling license obligations to provide open source notices and, if applicable, source code.

 ![Compliance Management Distribution](https://github.com/OpenChain-Project/Reference-Material/blob/master/OpenChain-Training/en/Online-Training-Courses/LFC194%20Course%20Content/LFC194%20Course%20Images/LFTraining_LFC194_CourseGraphics-13.png)

-**Steps to provide source code as required:**
+**Steps to fulfill license obligations:**

+- Include open source notice files along with every external distribution of the software.
 - Provide source code along with any associated build tools and documentation, following your Organization’s process.
 - Source code should be identified with labels which correspond to a specific product and version and match the corresponding information in the associated SBOM.

 **Outcome:**

-- Any obligations to provide source code are met.
+- License obligations are met.

 ### Validation